Panasonic LX15 versus Canon G9 X Mark II

 Both the LX15 and the G9X Mark II are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The LX15 replaced the earlier Panasonic LX7, while the G9X Mark II followed on from the Canon G9 X.

 So what is the bottom line?
-Is the Panasonic LX15 better than the Canon G9 X Mark II or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+Is there a clear favorite between the Panasonic LX15 and the Panasonic LX15?
+Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Panasonic Lumix DMC-LX15: